marionzr/nzr.orm/README.md

 ###### v0.3.1
 Important bug fixed:
-* Error when using same column in both Set and Where.
+* Error when using the same column in both Set and Where.
 [Issue](https://github.com/marionzr/Nzr.Orm/issues/4)

 Added support to alias (using static) to reduce the code typing on Set, Where and Aggregate functions.
 See: [HowToUse](https://raw.githubusercontent.com/marionzr/Nzr.Orm/master/dotnet/Nzr.Orm.Tests/Core/HowToUseTest.cs)